Hexafluorothioacetone: Colour

 The blue colour is due to absorption in the visible light range with bands at 800–675 nm and 725–400 nm.
 These bands are due to T1–S0 and S1–S0 transitions.
 There is also a strong absorption in ultraviolet around 230-190 nm.

 Reactions

 Hexafluorothioacetone acts more like a true thiocarbonyl (C=S) than many other thiocarbonyl compounds, because it is not able to form thioenol compounds (=C-S-H), and the sulfur is not in a negative ionized state (C-S−).

 Hexafluorothioacetone is not attacked by water or oxygen at standard conditions as are many other thiocarbonyls.

 Bases trigger the formation of a dimer 2,2,4,4-tetrakis-(trifluoromethyl)-1,3-dithietane.
 Bases includes amines.

 The dimer can be heated to regenerate the hexafluorothioacetone monomer.

 The dimer is also produced in a reaction with hexafluoropropene and sulfur with some potassium fluoride.

 Hexafluorothioacetone reacts with bisulfite to form a Bunte salt CH(CF3)2SSO2−.

-Mercaptans reacting with hexafluorothioacetone yield disulfides or a thiohemiketal:
+Thiols reacting with hexafluorothioacetone yield disulfides or a dithiohemiketal: